Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/03-directories/page-02.md

 <div class="divider-heading"></div>

-Directories are hierarchical - that is, they are organized in a structure resembling a tree, with a single root which branches off into related groups of content.
+Directories are hierarchical - directory structural organization resembles a tree, with a single root that branches off into related groups of content.

 ## Hierarchy
 The top-most directory is considered the **root directory**.
-Whatever current “folder” you are in can be considered the **active directory**, and any directories inside that current directory are called **subdirectories.**
+Whatever current “folder” you are in can be viewed as the **active directory**, and any directories inside that current directory are called **subdirectories.**

 <div class="code-heading">
   <span>Directory Tree</span>